dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 ### authorize.ts

-You can define and export `authorize` as your authentication method to be called when Sign API of Khaos is called, on this file.
-The function should returns `Promise<boolean | undefined>`.
+In this file, you can define and export `authorize` as your authentication method, which is invoked when the Khaos Sign API is called.
+The function should return `Promise<boolean | undefined>`.

-Only in the case where the result of authorize is `true`, Public Signature is generated and secret information encrypted in Khaos server is saved.
+A Public Signature is generated and the secret information is encrypted and saved on the Khaos server only if the result of `authorize` is `true`.

-Functions receive the following object as the argument. `message` is a string subject to verify.
-Twitter ID and GitHub repository names are examples that correspond to it. `secret` is information for secret.
-Since `request` is HttpRequest Type of @azure/functions, various contexts can be used when Sign API is called.
+The function receives the following object as an argument. `message` is the string to be verified; examples include a Twitter ID or a GitHub repository name. `secret` is the confidential information.
+Since `request` is of the `HttpRequest` type from `@azure/functions`, various contexts can be used when the Sign API is called.

 ```typescript
 type Options = {